South American Beach Soccer League

-The CONMEBOL South American Beach Soccer League, named natively in Spanish as the CONMEBOL Liga Sudamericana de Fútbol Playa, is a continental league competition for South American men's national beach soccer teams.
+The CONMEBOL Evolution Beach Soccer League, named natively in Spanish as the CONMEBOL Liga Evolución de Fútbol Playa, is a continental league competition for South American men's national beach soccer teams.

 The competition is organized by the governing body for South American football, CONMEBOL, who started the league in 2017 as part of its Development Department's Evolution Program.
 All ten members of the continental confederation take part in the league, with both senior and under 20s teams representing each nation; therefore, a total of 20 teams participate.

 The league consists of two phases: the regular season and the finals.
 The teams are first divided into two geographically based conferences, the North zone and South zone, to compete in a round robin tournament against the other members of their own zone during the regular season.
+The points of the seniors and under 20s teams are combined to determine the winners of each conference.
 The winners of each zone then proceed to face each other in the finals to contest the league title.